AtomicSponge/wtengine/src/wte/_docs/build_flags.md

 ## Build Flags

-All build flags are defined in wte_global_defines.hpp
+All build flags are defined in __wte_global_defines.hpp__

 -----

 #### WTE_TICKS_PER_SECOND
 By default the engine will tick at 60 iterations a second.
-You can change this using this build flag.
+You can change the rate using this build flag.
 The value is a float.

 -----